 To run through this tutorial you should log into one of the department's Linux computers.
-Start up a web browser - Mozilla, Firefox, Konqueror, or any other browser should work fine - and go to the page mentioned above.
+Start up a web browser - Firefox, Google Chrome, Konqueror, or any other browser should work fine - and go to the page mentioned above.
 To run the examples described in the tutorial you will also need to have a terminal window (also known as a command shell) open.
-There are several types that will work: xterm, konsole, gnome-terminal, and rxvt to name a few.
+There are several types that will work: xterm, konsole, gnometerminal, and rxvt to name a few.
+You should be able to find them under one of the menus in the GUI.

 For this exercise, you need to keep a record of the commands that you typed.
 I recommend that you use the script command to do this.
-After you open a terminal type: script tutorial.txt - where "tutorial.txt" is the file name that your commands will be saved in.
+After you open a terminal type: script tutorial.txt- where "tutorial.txt" is the file name that your commands will be saved in.
 When you are done with you session, type "exit" and it will be saved.
 If you have to stop this exercise and start it up again you will want to use a different file name the second time (e.g. script tutorial2.txt, otherwise you will lose your work from the first file.